chongyi-zheng/stable_contrastive_rl/README.md

 ### Setup Config File

 You must setup the config file for launching experiments, providing paths to your code and data directories.
-Inside `rlkit/launchers/config_template.py`, fill in the appropriate paths.
-You can use `rlkit/config/launcher_config_template.py` as an example reference.
+Inside `rlkit/launchers/config_template.py`, fill in the appropriate paths also use it as an example reference.

 ```cp rlkit/launchers/config_template.py rlkit/launchers/config.py```